general terms and conditions for addo sign

 18. AMENDMENTS OF THE GENERAL TERMS AND CONDITIONS

-18.1 twoday may amend these General Terms and Conditions with a written notice of 1 month.
-Any use of the Solution after the expiry of such notice constitutes an acceptance of the amended General Terms and Conditions.
+18.1 twoday may amend these Terms with a written notice of one (1) month provided, however, that in case of material amendments, the Customer has the right to terminate the Agreement with a notice of 20 days after receipt of the notice.
+Any use of the Solution after the expiry of such notice constitutes an acceptance of amendments of the Terms and a waiver of the Customer’s right to terminate the Agreement due to such amendments.

 The Data Controller: The Customer